michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0029.md

 ### Definition
 - adj: careful and sensible; marked by sound judgment
 ### Family
-prudent: imprudent, prudence, prudenter, prudentest, prudently+;imprudence: imprudences;imprudent: imprudence, imprudenter, imprudently;prudence: prudences, prudential;prudential: prudentially
+- prudent: imprudent, prudence, prudenter, prudentest, prudently+
+- imprudence: imprudences
+- imprudent: imprudence, imprudenter, imprudently
+- prudence: prudences, prudential
+- prudential: prudentially
 ### Examples
 - It’s entirely possible to believe that the basis for his skepticism is sound and prudent.
 - That’s why attacking the settlements’ legality—as opposed to questioning whether they’re prudent—is so insidious.